gefs-plugins/build-script/README.md

     Licensed under the GNU General Public Licence, version 3 or later.
     See the LICENSE file for details."""

-    # Will insert a require() call for the main module if this is true.
-    # mainHasDefine = false

     [requirejs]
     # The folder containing the modules for the extension. (default)
     # baseUrl = "source"
     # The module name of the main file, relative to baseUrl. (default)
-    # name = "main"
+    # name = "init"

 Once you have created the file, run the build script (in the root directory of your project):

     gefs-build-script --pem YOUR_PEM_FILE.pem [--debug]

 Note that there must be a "userscript.js" and a "README.md" file in the `baseUrl` directory.

 If you do not already have a PEM file, create one using `openssl`:

     openssl genrsa 2048 | openssl pkcs8 -topk8 -nocrypt -out key.pem

 **Warning: for security reasons, the PEM file MUST be kept private.
 Do not upload it online, commit/push it to GitHub or any other repository, or give it to anyone else.**

 How to contribute
 -----------------

 If you'd like to contribute to this project, follow the instructions given in the file `CONTRIBUTING.md`.

 License
 -------